Security, Trust, & Privacy

 1. Guardians and Recipient could collude to prevent the owner from checking in order to withdraw funds from a vault

-3. A malicious Guardian(s) could delay asset handoff indefinitely by never finalizing the handoff.
+2. A malicious or inactive Guardian(s) could delay asset handoff indefinitely by never approving the handoff after the Dead Man's Switch fails.

 Others

-1. Email accounts are only as safe as you keep your email account
+1. Email provider — email accounts are only as safe as you keep your email account

 Privacy